KannonZenetism/zenetism-field-physics/structural-physics/distinctions/integration-contra-fusion.md

 ## Canonical Formulation

 Integration is unity without erasure.
-Fusion is unity through erasure.
+Fusion is unity through suppression.

 Integration harmonizes difference.
-Fusion dissolves difference.
+Fusion obscures difference.

-Integration strengthens structure.
+Integration allows essence to remain intelligible.
-Fusion destroys structure.
+Fusion traps essence in indistinction.

 Therefore, to confuse integration with fusion
-is to mistake coherence
+is to mistake the suppression of distinction
-for the annihilation of distinction.
+for the realization of unity.